Somatic Therapeutic Yoga Training

 Coming towards standing, we meet the fruition of what it is to be a bipedal creature, from the culmination of our evolutionary journey (species and personal) up from the ground.

-- Sequencing Classes to Focus on or Integrate Somatics into Yoga workshop - we will bring to life how we can weave fluid and explorative movements to work in harmony with physical and subtle yoga practices.
+In this workshop, we will bring to life how we can weave fluid and explorative movements to work in harmony with physical and subtle yoga practices.
+Discussion, part-led practice and preparatory work will guide feeling sequencing from an intuitive and responsive place, rather than overdependence on class plans.

 CPD INFO